Asian shares see moderate losses after meltdown on Wall St

 “A clear hardening of attitudes, with state media blaring that China ‘will fight to the end,’ has stirred concerns of a protracted and widening trade war,” Mizuho Bank said in a commentary.

+Still, since Beijing’s tariff increases only take effect on June 1 and those raised by Washington apply only to goods shipped after May 10, which will take a couple weeks or more to reach the U.S., there is still time available to find a compromise in the festering dispute over Chinese efforts to gain a lead in advanced technologies through means that the Trump administration says are unfair and violate world trade rules.

-The Dow Jones Industrial Average plunged more than 600 points Monday and the benchmark S&P 500 index suffered its biggest loss since January.
-The sell-off extended the market’s slide into a second week.
-May’s losses so far have erased the market’s gains from April.
+The Dow Jones Industrial Average plunged more than 600 points on Monday and the benchmark S&P 500 index suffered its biggest loss since January.
+The sell-off extended the market’s slide into a second week and helped erased the market’s gains from April.

 Technology companies, which do a lot of business with China, led the way lower.
 Chipmakers were among the biggest decliners.
 Apple also took heavy losses, tumbling 5.8%.
 Farming equipment maker Deere drove losses in the industrial sector.